EpiGardenia/CS193P_2020Spring/Projects/Assignments/Assignment5_JSON_Memorize_Theme/README.md

 In other words, how many cards are in a game is part of  the theme for that game and it can no longer be “random”.

 ### Solution
+Change to emojis.count

+Note:
+If I define as below (computed var), it will show correctly, but it won't be shown in JSON.

+`var numberOfPairsOfCards: Int {
+    emoji.count
+}`

+If I initiate it in `init`, then it shows in JSON.